Based on 115 Consumer Experiences Gathered From 18 sources

 The density of the base layer(s) matters because overall mattress durability / longevity as well as support strength tend to increase as base layer density increases.

 The Helix mattress is ten inches in total thickness.
-This is about 1.5 inches thinner than the thickness of the average mattress but similar to that of main competition.
+This is about 1.5 inches thinner than the thickness of the average mattress but similar to that of main competitors.
 A thinner mattress is lower and therefore may be somewhat more difficult to get on and off for people of greater-than-average size or height.

 Helix weighs about 55 to 108 pounds depending on size which is about 15% lighter than the average mattress.
 A lighter mattress may have the disadvantage of not staying firmly in place on its base, but it often has the advantage of being relatively easy to move, lift and handle.